Note

 Crew strategies influence the rescheduling of crew bookings when there are changes made to an associated resource booking.

-Add resource children to a crew
+Add members to the crew

 Relate other bookable resources to the crew as crew members.
 If not done already, create the bookable resources.
 To select a leader for the crew, the resource type must be User.